 After she was punched in the face, Elsie realized things needed to change.
 Despite the overwhelming hard times and an ongoing battle with depression and an anxiety disorder, she refused to bow to defeat and eventually gained the strength to pull through; only becoming more driven than ever to rise above it all.
 "I found myself turning to music, I would pick up the guitar we had at my house and I'd start strumming while scribbling my feelings and thoughts down in notebooks" she shares, "I realized that music was my outlet, it is what makes me happy - writing and performing is what I love to do and nothing or no one can take that away from me anymore."

-Now in just four years, country artist Elsie Morden already has some very impressive gigs under her belt including: Dauphin's Countryfest, Diamonds in the Rough Showcase at Canadian Country Music Week, East Coast Country Night at Casino Nova Scotia, The Winnipeg Fringe Festival, The Back 40 Festival, The Winnipeg Folk Festival, Summer in the City Festival, The Winkler Harvest Festival, Indie Week - Toronto, and Parks Alive Festivals in Kelowna, BC.
-The Manitoba Country Music Association Female Artist of the Year Nominee and Music Nova Scotia Country Recording of the Year Nominee also has a diverse catalogue of honest, original, and relatable songs, and has recently released her self-titled debut full length album that reached #28 on iTunes.
+Now in just four years, country artist Elsie Morden already has some very impressive gigs under her belt including: Dauphin's Countryfest, Diamonds in the Rough Showcase at Canadian Country Music Week (London, ON and Saskatoon, SK), East Coast Music Unplugged with Eastlink TV, East Coast Country Night at Casino Nova Scotia, The Winnipeg Fringe Festival, The Back 40 Festival, The Winnipeg Folk Festival, Summer in the City Festival, The Winkler Harvest Festival, Indie Week - Toronto, and Parks Alive Festivals in Kelowna, BC.
+Elsie placed 2nd in the Canaan Mountain Music Fest's Country Horizon Artist Contest.
+The Manitoba Country Music Association Female Artist of the Year Award Nominee and Music Nova Scotia Country Recording of the Year Award Nominee also has a diverse catalogue of honest, original, and relatable songs, and has recently released her self-titled debut full length album that reached #28 on iTunes.
 Co-produced and written solely by Elsie Morden, listeners can get to know her not only as an artist, but as a person too.
 Elsie's love for music, consistent determination, a pure heart-warming voice, and the ability to play several instruments, are sure signs that this motivated and inspirational singer-songwriter has what it takes to make her dream of becoming a star a reality.

 Elsie Morden loves performing as much as she loves helping people.
 She is a huge advocate for living and maintaining a healthy lifestyle, and is keen on respecting and protecting the environment.
 Overall, Elsie serves as an ideal role model, and there is no doubt that she will continue to inspire all!